vishwaroopa/backend-othain/README.md

 # Strapi application

-A quick description of your strapi applicationfffasa
+A quick description of your strapi applicationfff